X

 LOADING OFFERS...

-At present, a 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, although the difference in rate between 30-year FRMs and 5-year hybrid ARMs shrank again this week.
-The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM rose by six more basis points (0.06%) to 6.22%, leaving the gap in rate compared to a 30-year FRM at sixty-seven basis points (0.67%).
-On a $300,000 mortgage, a borrower using this ARM would see a $132 lower payment per month and would save just over $10,000 in interest cost over the first five years of the loan.
+At present, a 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5-year hybrid ARMs improved a little this week.
+The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM managed a 12 basis point decline, retreating to 6.10%.
+This improved the gap in rate compared to a 30-year FRM to seventy-one basis points (0.71%), offering homebuyers a chance at some interest savings over the next five years.
+To learn more about ARMs, you should read HSH's Comprehensive Guide to Adjustable Rate Mortgages.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.